Moving Average Crossover Strategy Guide (PDF)

 Although the moving average crossover strategy is among the simplest strategies, it has some drawbacks.
 When you decide to use the crossover strategy you will apply the MA which brings you some uncertainty as we know the technical tools are lagging in nature.
 They sometimes do not respond to the changes that occur in the price immediately.
 So you risk having less reward and a larger risk.

-The moving average crossover strategy is one of the most prevalent trading strategies.
+The moving average crossover strategy is one of the most popular trading strategies.
 It is very easy to use as well as profitable.
 You have the choice to use any kind of moving average to trade with the MA crossover strategy: the SMA or the EMA crossover strategy.